DOCK 6 FAQ

 General Questions

-What is the most current release of DOCK?
+What is the current release of DOCK?

-Should I upgrade to the most current release?
+Should I upgrade to the current release?

 In general, yes.
 In particular, bug fixes and basic improvements will make the upgrade worthwhile even if the new functionalities are not desired.

-Where do I get the dms program and how much does it cost?
+Where do I get the dms program, and how much does it cost?

+UCSF Chimera's Tool Write DMS (Chimera versions 1.3 and later) is a replacement for program dms; try it !
 The dms program is distributed by the Computer Graphics Lab at UCSF.
 It is free of charge.
 To download a copy of dms, go to this link.

 What if I have a question that is not answered here or in the manual?